aplr/action-gcloud-compute-instance/README.md

 instance name as well as it's IP is available as a GitHub Actions output for use in future steps.

-> Currently, this action can create instances only from existing instance templates,
+> Currently, this action can create instances only from existing instance templates.
 > However, this can be extended to creating arbitrary instances in future releases.

 ## Use Cases